The Basilica San Vitale has been inaugurated during Byzantine Rule, by Bishop Maximian in 547. The Ostrogoths had started building San Vitale in 526.

-The first scene below shows Abel sacrifying a lamb and Melchisedec bringing bread and wine.
-To the left from the scene stands Moses as a good shepherd (caressing a sheep) and again Moses taking of his sandals to climb Mount Horeb where he finds the burning bush.
+The first scene below shows Abel sacrificing a lamb and Melchisedec bringing bread and wine.
+To the left from the scene stands Moses as a good shepherd (caressing a sheep) and again Moses taking off his sandals to climb Mount Horeb where he finds the burning bush.
 To the right above the prophet Isaiah looks down at the scene with Abel and Melchisedec.

 Another overwhelming assemblance of mosaics in Ravenna after the baptisteries and the Mausoleum of Galla Placidia… and there will be more – we have not yet seen Sant’Apollinare Nuovo and Sant’Apollinare in Classe.

 Clementina Rizzardi: “Ravenna, Eight Monuments World Heritage”, Municipality of Ravenna

 Carola Jäggi: Ravenna, “Kunst und Kultur einer spätantiken Residenzstadt”, Schnell+Steiner, Regensburg 2016

 Jutta Dresken-Weiland: “Die frühchristlichen Mosaike von Ravenna”, Schnell+Steiner, Regensburg 2016.